Swimming Pool Management Trends Report - 2022

 - Indoor swimming was conducted in warm and humid environments, with chlorinated water

-The continued importance of booking software
+4. The continued importance of booking software

 As the pandemic brought swimming pool operations to a brief halt last year, states began to work on guidelines that would help them open safely.
 One of the key recommendations made to facilities was to manage their capacities and operate with time slots that would allow them to maintain social distancing and keep their spaces sanitized at all times.
-The immediate and obvious solution was to use an online booking software that automated and simplified the process for them.
+The immediate and obvious solution was to use online booking software that automated and simplified the process for them.

 Over the last year, pools used booking software to simplify their booking operations, enable safer and faster check-ins, and maintain constant communication with their members.
 Booking solutions like Omnify also helped pool managers and staff minimize human error, accept secure payments online, optimize team communication, and manage memberships more effectively.

-Tracking MAHC Implementation
+5.Tracking MAHC Implementation

-The Model Aquatic Health Code (MAHC) was introduced in 2014 to help government officials at state and local level in framing and updating their pool codes.
+The Model Aquatic Health Code (MAHC) was introduced in 2014 to help government officials at the state and local levels in framing and updating their pool codes.
 The Council for the Model Aquatic Health Code (CMAHC), a nonprofit organization, contributes to the development of the MAHC by providing inputs to the CDC as it compiles and updates the latest scientific information and best practices into one uniform code.

-The MAHC was first drafted in 2014, but as of 2021, awareness of these codes and their implementation remain relatively low.
+The MAHC was first drafted in 2014, but as of last year, awareness of these codes and their implementation remain relatively low.
 According to the 2021 Aquatic Trends Survey by Recreation Management Magazine, about 42.7% of the respondents were unaware of the code, while only 4.9% of the respondents said their local governing agency had fully implemented them.
 Since these codes are not binding by law, most agencies tend to implement them partially, factoring in local concerns.
 This can be seen by the 16.7% of respondents whose local agencies had implemented the MAHC in partial form.

 While awareness of the MAHC doesn't directly affect facility managers and staff, the code can keep one up to date with the latest recommendations for safety and quality through scientific data and industry-wide best practices and help pools deliver a better experience to their members.
 If you’re among those who are unaware of the code, it would be beneficial to update yourself and your staff at the earliest.

-If you run a swimming pool facility and would like to deliver a quality member experience that goes beyond bookings, Omnify has helped over a thousand pools create a safe, simple, and smooth experience for their members during the pandemic, while our team is constantly working on improving our solutions for you.
+If you run a swimming pool facility and would like to deliver a quality member experience that goes beyond bookings at low cost, Omnify has helped over a thousand pools create a safe, simple, and smooth experience for their customers and do a better job during the pandemic, while our team is committed exclusively on improving our solutions for you.